yehudacohen/alchemy/alchemy-web/docs/providers/aws/function.md

+---
+title: Managing AWS Lambda Functions with Alchemy
+description: Learn how to deploy, update, and manage AWS Lambda Functions using Alchemy for serverless compute in your applications.
+---

 # AWS Lambda Function

 The Function resource lets you create and manage [AWS Lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) with support for Node.js runtimes, environment variables, and function URLs.